Ortus-Solutions/docker-commandbox/README.md

 Environment Variables
 =====================

-The CommandBox Docker image support the use of environmental variables in configuration your servers.
+The CommandBox Docker image support the use of environmental variables for the configuration of your servers.
 Specifically, the image includes the [`cfconfig` CommandBox module](https://www.forgebox.io/view/commandbox-cfconfig), which allows you to provide custom settings for your engine, including the admin password.

 * `$PORT` - The port which your server should start on.
 The default is `8080`.
 * `$SSL_PORT` - If applicable, the ssl port used by your server The default is `8443`.